dark3125/qwebapp/README.md

 QWebApp
 =======

 Fast and slick customizable minimalistic web browser used for making desktop launchers for web apps.
-Works on Linux, Windoze and Mac OS X.
+Works on Linux, Windows and Mac OS X.

 What you need